-Founded in 1988, Wilridge is the oldest continuously operated winery in Seattle.
-From the beginning, Wilridge has focused on hand-crafted wines from select vineyard sites throughout Washington State.
+Founded in 1988, Wilridge is the oldest winery still in operation in Seattle.
+From the beginning, Wilridge has focused on hand-crafted wines from select single-vineyard sites throughout Washington State.

-Wilridge Winery is a small, family winery run in the European tradition.
-Founded in 1988, Wilridge is the oldest continuously operated winery in Seattle.
-From the beginning, Wilridge has focused on hand-crafted wines from select vineyard sites throughout Washington State.
-In 2007, Wilridge planted an estate vineyard on Naches Heights near Yakima.
-Wilridge wines are available for sampling and purchase at The Bottlehouse above the winery in the historic Madrona neighborhood of Seattle, at The Tasting Room Seattle in Pike Place Market, and at The Tasting Room Yakima at Wilridge Vineyard.
+Wilridge Winery is a small family winery run in the European tradition.
+Founded in 1988, Wilridge is the oldest winery still in operation in Seattle.
+From the beginning, Wilridge has focused on hand-crafted wines from select single-vineyard sites throughout Washington State.
+In 2007, Wilridge planted its own estate vineyard on Naches Heights near Yakima.
+Wilridge wines are available for sampling and purchase at the original winery in the historic Madrona neighborhood of Seattle, at The Tasting Room Seattle in Pike Place Market, in Woodinville at Sky River Meadery, and at The Tasting Room Yakima at Wilridge Vineyard.

 Originally, Wilridge wines were made in the cellar of Madrona Bistro.
 The wines were aged in French oak barrels that still line the walls of the cellar.
 With the closure of the Bistro in 1995, the winery was expanded.
 The building was lifted and a 1,500 square foot cellar was excavated.
 New equipment was purchased from Italy, where there is a long tradition of small, family-scale wine making.
 The first vintage from the new facility was produced in 1996.